• Get Started

 Chris Froome showing us how it’s done!

 For those unfamiliar, this very aero tuck involves sitting on the top tube and lowering your shoulders/chest onto the bars (or close to it) by bending your arms as far as they will go while holding onto the drops.
-It’s a fast position, but also difficult to pedal in (although Froome pulled it off in glorious fashion at the 2016 TdF).
+It’s a fast position, but also difficult to pedal in (although Chris Froome pulled it off in glorious fashion at the 2016 TdF).
 It’s also a dangerous position because of how it affects your bike handling.

 Getting Into a Zwift Supertuck